FUTURE INSTITUTE OF TECHNOLOGY

 CULTURAL INFORMATION

-This is a general education course to enhance the students understanding of different cultures through intensive readings and class discussions to encourge the students tolerance to different cultures and heritages.
+This is a general education course to enhance the students understanding of different cultures through intensive readings and class discussions to encourage the students tolerance to different cultures and heritages.

 ACCOUNTING

 Prerequisite: Acct 201.
-A comprehensive study of accounting theories .
+A comprehensive study of accounting theories.
 Recording assets, cost, revenues, liabilities, and capital.
-The accounting software Lotus 1-2-3 will be used in this course.
+An accounting software will be used in this course.

 Prerequisite: Acct 201.
 Implications of material, labor, and overhead for job order.

 Prerequisite: Acct 210.
 Collecting and processing data.
-Using outcome to pedict, decide, and plan business.
-The accounting software Lotus 1-2-3 will be used in this course.
+Using outcome to predict, decide, and plan business.
+An accounting software will be used in this course.

 Background, principles, and procedures of the new Lebanese tax laws.
 Muti-currency transactions.